jloveric/high-order-implicit-representation/README.md

 # Implicit Representation with High Order Layers
 Implicit representation of various things using PyTorch and high order layers.
 The network uses high order layers as implemented [here](https://github.com/jloveric/high-order-layers-torch).
 Implicit representation is creating a function that approximates your data (cuve fitting).
 The function can be a compact representation of the original data and also provides an interpolation of that data.
-This differs from typical use of neural networks in that you are not classifying data.
-High-order neural networks are especially good at solving this problem.
-Below we show example functions for images and books, trying to represent all of frankenstein as a function (the latter being more like overfitting the dataset to predict the next character).
+Below we show example functions for images.

 # Implicit Representation of Images